Abdul Jalil Choudhury

-ʿAbdul Jalil Choudhury Badarpuri (1925 –19 December 1989) was an Indian Deobandi Islamic scholar, teacher and politician.
+ʿAbdul Jalil Choudhury Badarpuri (ʿআব্দুল জলিল চৌধুরী বদরপুরী, 1925 – 19 December 1989) was an Indian Deobandi Islamic scholar, teacher and politician.
 Born in what is now Bangladesh, Choudhury became one of the senior disciples of Hussain Ahmad Madani from Sylhet District.
 He relocated to Badarpur, Karimganj following the Partition of Bengal in 1947 and served as a member of the Assam Legislative Assembly for seven terms.
 Choudhury has many contributions in Northeast India, covering Islamic and social development, and had participated in the Bengali Language Movement of the Barak Valley.

 Early life and education

-Abdul Jalil Choudhury was born into a Bengali Muslim family in the village of Turukkhola in Sylhet District.
+Abdul Jalil Choudhury was born into a Sylheti Muslim family in the village of Turukkhola in Sylhet District.
 His father was Muhammad Asghar Choudhury and his mother, Shamsunnessa Choudhury, was proficient in the Persian language, and initially homeschooled him in his early years before enrolling him at the local primary school.

 He then proceeded to study at the local madrasa at Daudpur and subsequently at the Sylhet Government Alia Madrasah where he passed his Mamtazul Muhadditheen in 1940.
 He was also the general supervisor of the madrasa's students' union and took part in the anti-colonial independence movement for which he was once imprisoned.
 He then migrated to Hindustan to study at the Darul Uloom Deoband institution in Saharanpur.
 He was to graduate from the Faculty of Hadith in 1942, but as a result of partaking in Hussain Ahmad Madani's rebellions as a student leader, was arrested once again.
 In 1952, he finally graduated from Deoband in Hadith studies.
 Among his teachers were Hussain Ahmed Madani, Shabbir Ahmad Usmani, Izaz Ali Amrohi, Muhammad Shafi and Muhammad Idris Kandhlawi.